All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Compounded Peptide Options

-For men who face cost barriers with brand-name medications, compounded semaglutide offers the same active ingredient at a more accessible price point.
+For men who face cost barriers with brand-name medications, compounded semaglutide offers compounded formulations of the active ingredient at a more accessible price point.
 Our program ensures compounded formulations come from licensed 503B pharmacies with proper quality controls.
 Starting at $199/mo

 Other Medications

-Older weight loss medications like phentermine-topiramate or naltrexone-bupropion exist, but they produce more modest weight loss (typically 5% to 8%) and do not carry the same metabolic benefits as GLP-1 agonists.
+Older weight loss medications like phentermine-topiramate or naltrexone-bupropion exist, but they produce more modest weight loss (typically 5% to 8%) and don't carry the same metabolic benefits as GLP-1 agonists.
 For men whose primary goal is testosterone recovery through weight loss, GLP-1 based medications are generally the stronger choice.

 How Weight Loss Restores Testosterone